Network Security21 min read

 Purpose: Provides IT users with access to process data without requiring direct access to the OT historian or the OT network.

 Architecture: The OT historian (OSIsoft PI, Canary Labs, Ignition Historian) pushes data to a replica historian in the DMZ.
 The replica is configured to accept a one-directional data push from the OT historian and to allow read-only queries from IT users.
-IT users never connect to the OT historian directly; they connect only to the DMZ replica.
+IT users never connect to the OT historian directly, they connect only to the DMZ replica.

 Data flow design:

-• DMZ historian replica → IT users: IT users connect to the replica via the historian's native query interface (PI Web API, Canary web services, Ignition web services) or via OPC UA read-only endpoints.
+• DMZ historian replica to IT users: IT users connect to the replica via the historian's native query interface (PI Web API, Canary web services, Ignition web services) or via OPC UA read-only endpoints.
 The IT-side firewall permits inbound connections from IT subnets to the historian replica on the appropriate port.

 Component 2: Jump Server (Bastion Host)